Paul Goldschmidt Player Props: Cardinals vs. Marlins

-Paul Goldschmidt -- 1-for-3 in his most recent game -- will be in action for the St. Louis Cardinals versus the Miami Marlins, with Bryan Hoeing on the mound, on July 5 at 6:40 PM ET.
+Paul Goldschmidt -- with an on-base percentage of .302 in his past 10 games, 68 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the Miami Marlins, with Eury Perez on the hill, on July 6 at 6:40 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Marlins.
+In his most recent game he had a hitless performance (0-for-5) against the Marlins.

 Paul Goldschmidt Game Info & Props vs. the Marlins